 A student orientation will be held in the fall (or summer) of each academic year.
 Orientation provides the newly admitted student the opportunity to obtain university and departmental/program information relevant to successful matriculation, meet and interact with program faculty, and establish connections with peers.
-Students are encouraged to participate in orientation to assure a more balanced beginning to graduate studies and begin integration into the Department.
-Orientation is provided by both the School of Graduate Studies and the specific counselor education program.
-Contact the department office or Graduate School for details.
+Students are encouraged to participate in an orientation to assure a more balanced beginning to graduate studies and begin integration into the Department.
+Orientation is provided by both the Graduate College and the specific counselor education program.
+Contact the department office or Graduate College for details.